A Letter to an Apostle

-I find Elder Brown’s honesty not only refreshing but stirringly human.
-If this good man said he believed it to be true, I don’t doubt that he truly believed it.
+I find Elder Brown’s honesty not only refreshing in today’s Church, but stirringly human.
+If this good man said he believed the Church to be true, I don’t doubt that he truly believed it.
 So I would look at the statements that Grant Palmer’s GA supposedly made with a jaundiced eye.

 Nonetheless, putting this question aside for the moment, all is not well in Zion.

-I suspect that there have never been so many people abandoning the LDS Church since 1838.
+I suspect that there have never been so many people abandoning the LDS Church since Joseph’s problems of 1838.

 In a recent article by Jana K. Riess, a writer on American religion entitled, “The Next Mormon Research,” she indicates proportionately why members are leaving the LDS Church.

-Her work shows that 6% of her respondents said they left the Church after discovering Joseph translated the Book of Mormon by looking at a “magic stone” in his hat.
-Another 3% because of DNA evidence showing no Hebrew nexus with the aboriginal peoples of North America; but one-third, over 30%, reported that they left because they could not trust the leadership of the Church to tell the truth.
+Her work shows 6% of respondents said they left the Church after discovering Joseph Smith translated the Book of Mormon by looking at a “magic stone” in his hat.
+Another 3% because of DNA evidence shows no Hebrew nexus with the aboriginal peoples of North America; but one-third, over 30%, reported that they left because they could not trust the leadership of the Church to tell the truth.

 Clearly the Church’s current raison d’être, fails on several fronts.

-One being they view openness, honesty and dialogue as real and present danger.
+One being that the Church sees open, honest dialogue as a real and present danger.
 I don’t think it is unfair to say that they are somewhat defensive when it comes to dissent.
 Their fear is reflected in such Orwellian avowals as,” Not everything that is true is useful,” and” It’s wrong to criticize the leaders of the Church, even if the criticism is true.”

-Gordon Hinckley once said, and with a straight face, “We have nothing to hide, our history is an open book.”
+President Gordon Hinckley once said, with a straight face, “We have nothing to hide, our history is an open book.”